 Then, watch the dust boot and slowly give the grease gun a few good pumps until you see the boot begin to swell.
 DO NOT CONTINUE GREASING ONCE YOU SEE THE BOOT SWELL.
 The seal that holds that grease in the ball joint can be compromised if too much pressure is applied.
 If this happens you will be replacing that part sooner than later.

 * Some ball joints have a grease relief valve that will allow old grease to safely exit the ball joint without compromising the seal.
 In those cases it’s best to pump till old grease oozes out of the valve.

 Detach the coupler from the fitting.
 If you tilt the coupler slightly and pull it should come away easily, but be careful not to tilt it too much or you might break the zerk and add a good deal more time to your maintenance plans.

 * If you don’t have an adjustable coupler on your grease gun you should get one.
 It really makes detaching the grease gun and the zerk much easier.

 Lastly, wipe any excess grease away from the zerk and dust boot.
 Drive the car around the block and check the joints for leakage.

 * If you have a rough commute or hit the trails on the weekend then take your vehicle out on some similar terrain and check the joints afterward.

-Adding grease can help eliminate noise and other inconveniences but if you notice excessive vibration or your vehicle begins drifting while you’re driving then your ball joints may be close to failure.
-In these circumstances we suggest replacing that ball joint with a part that comes with a zerk fitting for easy future maintenance.
+Adding grease can help eliminate noise and other inconveniences but if you notice an excessive vibration or your vehicle begins drifting while you’re driving then your ball joints may be close to failure.
+In these circumstances, we suggest replacing that ball joint with a part that comes with a zerk fitting for easy future maintenance.
 If you’re looking for a replacement ball joint Moog is an industry leader in longevity and most of their articulating parts come installed with a grease zerk fitting.